jrmobley/pebble-fctx/README.md

     void fctx_init_context(FContext* fctx, GContext* gctx);
     void fctx_deinit_context(FContext* fctx);

 Initialize an FContext for rendering by providing a GContext to render to.
 An internal buffer will be allocated of the same dimensions as the GContext.
-This buffer will be one byte per pixel on basalt with anti-aliasing enabled.
-On aplite, or with anti-aliasing disabled, the buffer will be just one bit per pixel.
+This buffer will be one byte per pixel on color devices with anti-aliasing enabled.
+On monochrome devices, or with anti-aliasing disabled, the buffer will be just one bit per pixel.
 Deinitialize the FContext when drawing is complete.

 ### Drawing procedure